-Gregory - The dog didn't do anything at night.
+Gregory - The dog did nothing at night.

 Sherlock reasoned that if the dog had spotted an outsider, it would have barked.

-The fact that he didn't actually bark means that the culprit must have been a familiar person, not an outsider. ......
+The fact that he didn't actually bark means that the culprit must have been a familiar figure, not an outsider: ......

-With this deduction, the great detective narrows down his search and then uncovers the identity of the real culprit.
+With this deduction, the great detective narrows his search and subsequently unmasks the true culprit.

-You may be thinking, "What does that have to do with learning?"
-The point is that learning is also reasoning, just like Holmes is doing.
+You may be thinking, "What does that have to do with learning?" but the point is that learning is also reasoning, just like Holmes does.

-Learning, in short, is the process of identifying the hidden causes of a phenomenon in order to derive the most plausible model that governs it.
+Learning is ultimately about identifying the hidden causes in order to derive the most plausible model governing a phenomenon.

-In the real world, however, observations rarely turn out to be true or false, and can only be indeterminate and probabilistic.
+In the real world, however, it is seldom clear whether an observation is true or false, only indeterminate and probabilistic.

-This is where the root of the work of Master Bayes and the Marquis de Laplace comes into play.
+This is precisely where the root of the achievements of Master Bayes and the Marquis de Laplace come into play.

-I believe that as long as everyone is able to sense the unusual and fluctuating nature of the world, we will be fine.
+I believe that as long as everyone is able to sense the unusual and fluctuating nature of the event, it will be fine.